Condition Analysis

 7

-Average temperature of only 6.2°C over the past week and humidity around 68–78% significantly slow the evaporation rate from porous rock.
+Average temperatures of only 12°C over the past week are well below optimal for driving moisture from porous rock.

 Recommendations